-- Form 15CA and 15CB shall NOT be needed to be furnished for remittance by an person who does not need RBI approval
+- Form 15CA and 15CB shall NOT be needed to be furnished for remittance by a person who does not need RBI approval

 - List of payments of a defined nature referred to in Rule 37BB, which do not need the submission of Form 15CA and Form 15CB, has been extended from 28 to 33, including import payments

-- Form No. 15CB is necessary only for payments made to non-residents which are taxable and surpass Rs.
+- Form No. 15CB is necessary only for payments made to non-residents that are taxable and surpass Rs.
 5 lakhs.

 - Only Part A of 15CA is required when the volume of payment or the number of these payments made during the financial year does not exceed five lakh rupees